 The Bluetooth telephone system can be used in conjunction with the Voice Activation system to provide the driver with completely hands-free communication.
 Voice commands are picked up by the system microphone.
+For information about using Voice

-For information about using Voice Activation, refer to 'USING THE SYSTEM', page 312.
+For information about using voice Activation, refer to 'USING THE SYSTEM', page 277.